sparesparrow/sparetools/packages/sparetools-cpython/README.md

 ## Related Packages

 - sparetools-base: Uses this for Python scripts
-- sparetools-openssl: Uses for Python configure.py
+- sparetools-bootstrap: Uses this for build automation